-Even though I agree that young people are getting more and more obsessed with their body image, and young men in particular are getting more obsessed with physique, I think psychologists need to be very careful about categorizing people, as they seem to have an irresistible tendency to do.
+Even though I agree that young people are getting more and more obsessed with their body image, I think psychologists need to be very careful about categorizing people, as they seem to have an irresistible tendency to do.

 If someone is obsessing over their looks and investing hours every day in the gym just trying to look good for their own ego, then sure, that’s a bit excessive.
 But hey, to each their own!
 We’re all individuals, and that’s their prerogative.
 If they were watching TV or playing video games for three hours a day instead, then would he consider them to be not normal?
 I doubt it!

 And what about the people who are in the gym for a specific purpose, like bodybuilding, figure competition, sports, Olympic competition, and so on?
 Do they come under the category of “not normal” too?